 - Make sure fences are secure and close off crawl spaces under porches, decks and sheds

 - Install motion activated sprinklers or outdoor lighting around your property

-Hazing, also sometimes called vexing, is a process that helps reshape coyote behavior and encourages coyotes to avoid contact with people and pets.
-It reinforces coyotes’ natural wariness without harming them.
-The more an individual coyote is hazed using a variety of tools and techniques by a variety of people, the more effective it will be for the entire community.
-Hazing should be exaggerated, assertive and consistent.
-It is a common technique used in communities around the country.
+We want to share space, but NOT time with coyotes.
+Sometimes coyotes need to be reminded that being around residents is not a positive thing.
+Hazing is a process that helps reshape coyote behavior and encourages coyotes to avoid contact with people and pets.
+It strengthens coyotes need to be afraid of people.
+The more a coyote is hazed using several tools and techniques by a resident, the more effective it will be for the entire community.
+Hazing should be exaggerated, confident and expected.
+It is a common technique used in cities around the country.